 Equipment Effectiveness Report

 The third report was created by Harriet Stewart.
 She admitted that it took her some time to sort out all the data, but once she found a logical place to start breaking down the data, things were smooth sailing from there.
 She submitted a well-organized report that provides a detailed overall OEE analysis as well as a great breakdown of all other important components.

 The Power BI Showcase

 We can’t wait to see how much learning our members can get from these new reports.
 Once members download these reports, they can dive straightaway into the way these were put together, from how the data was delivered into bite-sized pieces, making it easier for other users to understand.

 The Power BI Showcase is just one of the many things that add great value to the Enterprise DNA membership.
-For those who have not yet upgraded to a full membership, this could be the sign you’ve been waiting for.
+For those who have not yet upgraded to On-Demand, this could be the sign you’ve been waiting for.